 The number of offenders in New York State prisons for drug-related crimes skyrocketed with the onset of the crack epidemic, from about 3,000 in 1986, to over 23,500 in 1996.
 Many of these state prison inmates committed non-violent crimes to support their drug habit.
 In October, 1990, Kings County District Attorney Charles J. Hynes initiated the Drug Treatment Alternative-to-Prison Program (DTAP) on the premise that defendants would return to society in a better position to resist drugs and crime after treatment than if they had spent a comparable time in prison at nearly twice the cost.
 Thanks in part to the successful collaboration that has developed since then between prosecutors, judges, defense counsel, and treatment providers, the availability of treatment for addicted offenders has increased dramatically over the last two decades and the number of offenders in prison for drug-related crimes has declined to under 10,000.

-As of May 2, 2013, 3075 defendants have been accepted into the program, 274 are still in treatment and 1414 have completed the program and have had their charges dismissed.
+As of December 5, 2013, 3121 defendants have been accepted into the program, 270 are still in treatment and 1439 have completed the program and have had their charges dismissed.
 Since 1998, when DTAP shifted from a deferred-prosecution to a deferred-sentencing model, the program has achieved an impressive one-year retention rate of 75%, which compares very favorably with retention data of other studies of residential drug treatment programs.
 Eighty-eight percent of DTAP’s graduates who are able to work are employed.
 Ninety percent of the participants who failed treatment have been returned to court for prosecution and sentencing in a median time of twenty-one days.
 DTAP is highly cost effective.
-Our analysis, in current dollars, of the savings realized on pre-trial-detention, incarceration, and recidivism costs generated by the DTAP graduates reveals that diversion to DTAP has resulted in Criminal Justice cost-savings of 113.8 million dollars per the 1414 graduates.
+Our analysis of the savings realized on correction, health care, public assistance and recidivism costs combined with the tax revenues generated by the DTAP graduates reveals that diversion to DTAP has resulted in Criminal Justice cost-savings of 115.8 million dollars per the 1439 graduates.

 The National Center on Addiction and Substance Abuse (CASA) at Columbia University, which recently announced the findings of its federally-funded five-year evaluation of DTAP in a White Paper, Crossing the Bridge: An Evaluation of the Drug Treatment Alternative-to-Prison (DTAP) Program, has endorsed the program as “a promising example of what law enforcement can do to reduce the number of addicted drug offenders in America’s prisons.”
 CASA’s study included the following dramatic findings: DTAP participants remain in treatment six times longer than those in the most recent national study of long-term residential treatment.
 The participants are 67% less likely to return to prison two years after leaving the program than are individuals of a matched comparison group two years after leaving prison.
 DTAP graduates had re-arrest rates that were 33% lower; re-conviction rates that were 45% lower; and were 87% less likely to return to prison than those of a matched comparison group.
 DTAP graduates are three and one-half times likelier to be employed than they were before their arrest.
 These results are achieved at half the cost of incarceration.